eliaf2/ScribaLLM/documentation.md

 The entrypoint of execution is the `self._generate_query_or_respond` method inside the `generate_query_or_respond` node.
 It is designed as the first decision point for determining whether to use the `self.retriever_tool` for document retrieval or to directly invoke the LLM for an immediate response.
 Document retrieval functionality is handled by the `retrieve` node, which is defined via the prebuilt `ToolNode` class to implement the `self.retriever_tool` method.

 Following retrieval, the system employs the `self._grade_documents` method to evaluate the relevance of retrieved documents against the user's query.
 When documents are considered unrelated to the question, the system triggers the `self._rewrite_question` method to reformulate the query for improved retrieval results.
 Instead, when documents are determined to be relevant, the system generates the final response using the `self._generate_answer` method.
+Finally, `self._markdown_converter` method converts the response in markdown format.

 The architecture incorporates specialized system prompts for each processing node, with each prompt built to optimize language model performance for its specific task within the workflow.